Sulstice/cocktail-shaker/docs/source/guide/cocktail.rst

   The list of the ligands you would like installed on the peptide.
 It can be of any order.

+.. attribute:: enable_isomers

+  Include stereochemistry and stereoisomers in the the results

+.. attribute:: include_amino_acids

+  Include the natural amino acids except for Proline (TBD), list of smiles found in :ref:`amino acids <aminoacids>`

 The "Shake" Module
 ------------------